6 Block193 Flat

 Many civilizations passed through Bursa, such as the Ottoman, Roman, Seljuk, and Byzantine civilizations.
 The nucleus of the city of Bursa was built on the banks of the River Gelombos, at a site believed to date back to the sixth century BC.
 It is also believed that it was attributed to a Bethian king named Prusa (Prussias) in the second century BC.
 Then Bursa became under the Roman rule and its region was called "Roman province" named after Bithynia and its capital was Nicomedia (Izmit).
 Then it was occupied by the Byzantines, and Bursa flourished during their reign, where its mineral baths and palace gained a wide fame.
 At the end of the eleventh century, Bursa was occupied by the Seljuks, and then by the Byzantine and Crusader invasions until it was conquered by Sultan Uran Ghazi in the year 1326 AD, and it became the first capital of the Ottoman Empire containing many important historical monuments and attractions, like the Great Mosque, the Green Mosque, the Green Mausoleum, and many other Islamic landmarks.
 As for Christian monuments, Bursa is famous for the "Aznabq" region, which is the most important of the eight Christian pilgrimage sites in all of Turkey.

 Bursa has been known since the ancient times as an important commercial city as it is located on the passage of the ancient Silk Road, where it was famous for raising silkworms and was distinguished, during the period of Ottoman reign, by producing royal silk.
 Since then, Bursa has acquired local and international fame for production of silk.
 However, at the present time Bursa still ranks first among the Turkish cities for silk production.
 Since the establishment of the Turkish Republic in 1923, Bursa became one of the most important industrial centers in Turkey, as it contributed to the Turkish economy and supported it to a large extent, in addition to the contribution in foreign currency inflows as a result of exports.
 There are 13 industrial zones in Bursa offering many leading sectors such as: cars, silk, dairy, food preservation, and agriculture.
 Among the most famous factories, for example in the field of cars we have: Fiat, Renault, and Carson, as well as auto compounding factories such as Bosch, Maco, Valio, Johnson Controls, Delphi, Zorlu Electrical, and Porosan Industrial Parts.
-In the food industries we have: Coca-Cola and Pepsi factories, in addition to many local and international brands that Bursa hosts.
+In the food industries we have: Coca-Cola and Pepsi factories, in addition to many local and international brands that Bursa hosts, Bursa is a suitable opportunity to invest in Turkey and obtain a Turkish citizenship

 In Turkey, Bursa is famous for the name of “the green city,” as it is bordered on the north by the Marmara Sea and contains many natural waterfalls and picturesque natural areas, where tourists from all over the world come to visit annually, and that is reasonably due to the beauty of nature and the history fragrant in it.
 In Bursa, there are green mountain, which rises 2500 meters above sea level, and the famous cable car in addition to the mountains covered with snow all over the year including the summer.
 Tourists come to Bursa to ski, as Uludag Mountain is one of the most famous mountains in Turkey to enjoy skiing.
 However, Bursa is also famous for its cafes and centers in the natural areas that provide free barbecue service amidst the picturesque nature through providing all barbecue tools for visitors.
 Bursa is also famous for waterfalls and natural springs such as Oylat springs, which are located in the middle of the Oylat forest, and contain therapeutic water.
 The fame of these springs dates back to a historical story, where a princess in the Byzantine era was suffering from severe illness, until they brought her to Oylat springs, and she was fully recovered.
 However, since that time, the springs became popular and tourists flock to visit every year.